tommyash122/Animations/README.md

 # Animations
-Software that displays simple animation
+Software that displays simple animation using JAVAFX library